laboon/ebook/text/30_defects.md

 An example rating system is explained below.

 1. __Blocker__ - This is a defect so severe that the system cannot reasonably be released without either fixing it or devising a workaround.
-Examples of blocker bugs would be
+Examples of blocker bugs would be the system not allowing any user to log in, or a system that crashes whenever somebody presses the "A" key.

 2. __Critical__ - Although the system could still be released with a bug of this magnitude, it severely impacts the core functionality of the program or makes it almost unusable.
 Alternatively, a defect that normally would be marked as a blocker, but that has some sort of workaround, could be classified as critical.